About the Data

 - All surveys have possible selection bias, reporting bias and uneven or low response rates.

 - Centers for Disease Control and Prevention, Behavioral Risk Factor Surveillance System

-- Minnesota Department of Health, Behavioral Risk Factor Surveillance System
+- Minnesota Department of Health, Center for Health Statistics, Behavioral Risk Factor Surveillance System

-Minnesota Department of Health, Center for Health Statistics.
+Minnesota Department of Health Oral Health Program (2014).
 Behavioral Risk Factor Surveillance System.
-Collected by the Minnesota Oral Health Statistics System, Minnesota Department of Health, Oral Health Program, December 2015.
+Collected by the Minnesota Oral Health Program.
+St. Paul, Minnesota: MN Public Health Data Access portal.
+[Add URL] Retrieved month, year.